The University of Queensland

 N/A – Students not accepted in this category.

-N/P – Not published: the number is hidden to prevent calculation of numbers in cells with less than five students.
+N/P – Not Published: the number of students is hidden to prevent the calculation of numbers in cells with less than 5 students.

 UQ has established admission schemes which seek to support and increase the participation of disadvantaged and culturally-diverse groups in tertiary study.

-The scheme is also open to International students who are completing Year 12 in Australia, as well as Australian citizens completing an approved senior program overseas which is assessed as equivalent to Queensland Senior.
+The scheme is also open to international students who are completing Year 12 in Australia, as well as Australian citizens completing an approved senior program overseas which is assessed as equivalent to Queensland Senior.

 Adjustments are awarded to an applicant’s rank on the following basis: